ratt-ru/montblanc/README.md

 You could also try run

-    # python MeasurementSetSharedData.py
+    # python MeasurementSetSharedData.py /home/user/data/WSRT.MS -n 17 -c 100

-which sets up things based on the Westerbork measurement set.
-However, a path to the measurement set must be correctly configured.
+which sets up things based on the Westerbork Measurement Set, with 17 sources.
+It performs 100 iterations of the pipeline.